Well, Why WOW?

 One Million Miles in a Saab

-A salesman in Wisconsin recently donated his car to a museum; not that he couldn't have kept driving it, by the way.
+A salesman in Wisconsin some years back donated his car to a museum; not that he couldn't have kept driving it, by the way.
 The owner cited a Volvo he had heard about that had 2.5 million miles on it.
 Way to go Scandinavia!

 Gun-toting Robots in Iraq